 - Foreign employees can work in a particular district or city only for which they have obtained a work visa.

 New Horizons Global Partners has an extensive network of businesses that look to hire fresh and experienced talent for global expansion in a number of countries, including China.
-By acting as their employer on record, we connect businesses with the right employees.
+By acting as their China employer of record, we connect businesses with the right employees.

 We also help companies manage their overseas HR and payroll functions effortlessly and prepare them for international markets.
 Our global presence has equipped us to match quality talent with the most suitable roles.
 Contact us today to join our network and be a part of our global database.